Robert Towns: Queensland

 A world-wide shortage of cotton, due to blockades of Confederate ports during the American Civil War, prompted the Queensland government to encourage the cultivation of cotton in the sub-tropical climate of the colony.
 Robert Towns was the first to take up this opportunity and brought in indentured Pacific Island labourers to work on his cotton plantation of Townsvale near Brisbane in 1863.
 Towns actively promoted this remedy to the labour shortage in rural Queensland in a pamphlet published in 1864.
 One of Towns' vessels, the Don Juan under the command of Captain Grueber and labour recruiter Henry Ross Lewin, brought 73 South Sea Islanders to the port of Brisbane in August 1863.
 Towns specifically wanted adolescent males recruited and, although Towns denied the accusations, kidnapping was reportedly employed in obtaining these boys.
-Over the following two years, Towns imported around 400 more Melanesians to Townsvale on one to three year terms of labour.
-They came on the vessels Uncle Tom (Captain Archer Smith) and Black Dog (Captain Linklater).

 Between 1864 and 1904, an estimated 63,000 women and men came to Australia to work in the shipping and sugar industries.
 Many were poorly paid and endured harsh conditions.
 It has been alleged that those acting on behalf of Towns and others engaged in blackbirding, the practice of coercing and kidnapping labourers when they could not obtain workers to come voluntarily.